mherrmann/fullcalendar-columns/README.md

 This defines an event in the second column of the current day.

+### Fixing the column

+When you start from the above approach with multiple columns, it may become necessary to display just a single (of the several available) columns.
+The typical use case for this is that every column belongs to one user.
+Administrators should see all columns.
+But each user should only see their own column.

+fullcalendar-columns supports this via the `fixedColumn` option.
+For example:

+    multiColAgendaDay: {
+        // ... settings as above...
+        // Only display one column, namely col. number 2:
+        numColumns: 1,
+        fixedColumn: 2
+    }

 ## Advantages
 Unlike other similar solutions, this is *not* a fork of FullCalendar.
 This has the advantage that you can use it with newer versions of FullCalendar, and do not have to depend on a probably unmaintained clone.